Nikon 16-85mm reviews, samples and other references

 The Nikon 16-85mm lens was introduced on 29-January-2008 – read the press release.

-I'm particularly intrigued by the 16mm wide focal length.
-On Nikon APS-C (DX) crop cameras, this translates to 16 x 1.5 = 24mm field of view (FOV).
-My Ricoh GX200 already does this, but I want that FOV on my D90 which gives much better images and is faster to operate.
 This 16mm urban image by Allon Kira of some gentlemen having a drink outside a barber shop is an example of the kind of photos this focal length is good at capturing.
 Another stunning 16mm photo by Allon is this one of a boy and his mule.

 Examples of closeup photos with the 16-85mm VR Nikkor – Heulwen shot these with the Nikon D50, and made it clear that the lens is not suited for true close-up images as it cannot focus as close to the subject as one would expect.

-For greater magnification, Tierce fits a Marumi 72mm DHG (Digital High Grade) Achromat Macro 330 +3 filter on the front of the 16-85mm lens.
+For greater magnification, Tierce fit a Marumi 72mm DHG (Digital High Grade) Achromat Macro 330 +3 filter on the front of the 16-85mm lens.
 He shares four examples of close-up photos of a hoverfly and flowers taken with this combination.

 Full-resolution Nikon D300S plus Nikkor 16-85mm review sample photos at DC.Watch.
 Here's Google's English translation.